krcnynk/Zero/Theory/ML/Bias-Variance Tradeoff.md

 Plagues supervised learning, stops algorithms from generalizing beyond their training set.

 - The bias is an error from wrong assumptions.
-Features -> target outputs are missed (underfitting)
+Features -> target outputs are missed (underfitting, high variance high bias)
 	- Model not complex enough
 	- Training data too small, has insufficient or poor features
 	- Model and data incompatible (linear vs non-linear)
 	- Over-regularization

-- The variance is an error from sensitivity to small fluctuations in training set. (overfitting)
+- The variance is an error from sensitivity to small fluctuations in training set. (overfitting, high variance)
 	- Feature selection
 	- Regularization
 	- Cross-validation